-French media progress against X in legal battle over payments
+French Media Progress Against X In Legal Battle Over Payments

-A Paris court ruled Thursday that X needed to provide French media
+Paris: A Paris court ruled on Thursday that X needed to provide French media

 with information about how much money it makes from publishing their content as part of a legal